AldoMoreno13/WHSTechNotes/journal.md

+# May 11, 2026
+I belived that I improved in Independence because
 # May 6, 2026
 Im not personally "helping" AI trane its system.
 When I use ticktok and uplode images i help AI
 # April 27, 2026